dwp/govuk-casa/app/views/casa/components/checkboxes/README.md

 Extends the [`govukCheckboxes()`](https://design-system.service.gov.uk/components/checkboxes/) macro.

+Note that for consistency, values gathered from this macro will always be an array.
+To accomplish this, under the hood the name of the field will always be automatically suffixed with `[]`, which is then parsed by the `body-parser` middleware as an array.

 Custom parameters:

 * `casaValue` (`array`) - the value of the chosen checkbox(es).
 This is a convenience for toggling the `checked` flag on the appropriate `item`, but you can also manually set `checked` on each item if you need to use more specific logic for determining checked state.